About the strip > The 80s

 08 Nov 89

-Towards the end of the year, Alex and Clive were both sent on a character-building course by their bank to New York, where they had to survive on the streets as homeless people (this course actually existed and was probably more surreal than the strip itself).
+Back in cartoonland Alex and Clive were sent on a character-building course by their bank to New York, where they had to survive on the streets as homeless people (this team-bonding exercise for bankers actually existed and was an example of reality becoming stranger that the cartoon itself).

 20 Nov 89